Last Census - 2004

 Syria's Future Population

-While 3.2 million refugees are expected to be registered as refugees by the end of 2013, the UN estimates this figure will rise to 5.2 million in 2014, with another 6.5 million internally displaced by December 2014.
+While 5.2 million refugees are expected to be registered as refugees by the end of 2014, the with another 6.5 million internally displaced by December 2014.

 In 2010, Syria was dealing with a surging population, but this has dramatically reversed.
 Last year, the population growth rate was -0.8%, but this has dropped much further.
 The number of refugees alone will top 5 million by just 2015, according to the UN, which means that Syria's population will be just 17 million in two short years.
 This drop does not include any further deaths from the country's civil war, which will only drive the population down past this point.